-Emphasis offers tailored courses on writing and professional consultancy to enterprises.
+Emphasis offers tailored courses on and professional consultancy to enterprises.

-The organization specializes in professional communication and business writing training.
+The organization specializes in professional communication and business training.

-Their one-of-a-kind technical writing program is aimed at helping in-house teams develop or sharpen their skillsets.
+Their one-of-a-kind technical program is aimed at helping in-house teams develop or sharpen their skillsets.

 Furthermore, the course can be scheduled at any time you like (as well as completed at your own pace).
 However, it typically takes just 1 day to finish it.